If your home is ready for an exterior facelift, painting your vinyl siding may seem like a quick solution.

 If you decide to paint vinyl siding, be sure to select an appropriate color based on your siding brand and current color.
 Too dark of a color can cause the lighter siding underneath to warp.
 It is generally recommended to use a siding color that is similar or lighter than the color of your current siding.

 Some major paint companies, such as Benjamin Moore, offer a curated palette of 59 colors that they consider to be safe for vinyl siding.

 If you’re looking to change the appearance of your home, you might not be thinking about insulation.
-However, adding insulation under new siding can provide real energy savings by keeping heat where it belongs, inside in the winter and outside in the summer.
+Adding insulation under new siding can provide real energy savings by keeping heat where it belongs.
 Products like insulated vinyl siding have insulation permanently attached to the back, improving your home’s appearance, energy efficiency, and durability.

 Painting old siding doesn’t give you an opportunity to add a layer of insulation underneath, so you will keep paying the utility companies month after month.

-It is possible to paint vinyl siding and has been done by many professional painters and DIY homeowners alike.
+It is possible to paint vinyl siding and has been done by many.
 But once you paint a vinyl sided home, it can’t be undone, so be sure to weigh the pros and cons before opening the paint can.